Thai food is renowned across the world for its spicy, tangy, sweet and tasty flavours. It’s a big favourite back home in the UK and rightly so.

 7. Kao Man Gai

 When you’re trying to not eat ALL the fried food in Thailand it makes a nice change to pick up some Kao Man Gai, or boiled chicken on rice with a chicken broth.
-It’s also known as Hainese Chicken.
-I try to ask for Ock Gai, which is chicken breast, because the Thai’s tend to prefer the bone meat.
+It’s also known as Hainanese Chicken.
+I try to ask for Ock Gai, which is chicken breast because the Thai people tend to prefer bone meat.
 And I just gotta get me some breast action every now and then!

 8. Boat Noodles

-Traditionally served on the rivers that covered the whole of Bangkok way back when, Boat Noodles is essentially noodle soup.
-It’s a soy sauce based soup which is stronger in flavour than the standard noodle soups.
+Traditionally served on the rivers that covered the whole of Bangkok way back, Boat Noodles is essentially noodle soup.
+It’s a soy sauce-based soup which is stronger in flavour than the standard noodle soups.

 9. Jelly Sweet Soup thing (will remember the name soon)